petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/displaying-claritys-content.md

 ## Exercise: Displaying Content on the FAQ Page
 <!--Exercise 13c-->

-Using what you have learned in the previous exercises, let’s map content to the FAQ page as Walter Douglas.
+Using what you have learned in the previous exercises, let's map content to the FAQ page as Walter Douglas.

 To do this,